 After that, you’ll see a list of posts that were created by a specific contributor.
 You have an option of exporting this list:

-Then, copy the column with posts’ titles and paste it in this tool.
+Then, copy the column with the posts’ titles and paste it into this tool.
 That’s it!

 What topics are the most popular on Forbes?

 Our research has shown that even though most viral posts are dedicated to politics, leadership, and sports, the overall theme is still business-oriented.
 We can also conclude that the more trendy a subject is, the harder it is to pitch it to Forbes contributors because you’re going to end up being number 101 in line.
 With that being said, we believe that it makes sense to get inspired by stories within less competitive fields, but attempt to match them with one of the categories of highly demanded content.

 Still don’t have a clue about what keeps people glued to their screens?
 Feast your eyes on the top 10 content categories on Forbes based on the number of published posts: